 Kari Hong is an assistant professor of law at Boston College Law School.
 An expert in immigration law, criminal law, and LGBT issues, Professor Hong’s scholarship focuses on the immigration consequences of criminal convictions, immigration policy, and contemporary matters in criminal law.
 Her articles have been published in the law reviews of the University of Virginia, UC Davis, and the Georgetown Immigration Law Journal.
 Her work has been cited by the New Jersey Supreme Court and in briefs to the Supreme Court.
-Her analysis has appeared in CNN, ABC News, CBS News, the Boston Globe, and the Washington Post.
+Her analysis has appeared in CNN, USA Today, ABC News, CBS News, the Boston Globe, and the Washington Post.
 She has appeared on television, radio, and in print.

 In addition, she founded and runs the BC Ninth Circuit Appellate Program, which provides pro bono representation to non-citizens with criminal convictions.
 A central criticism of immigration law is that it treats hundreds of crimes the same, failing to take into account that state and federal judges consider specific offenses not serious or deserving of probation instead of incarceration.
 The clinic’s mission is to use federal court advocacy to restore proportionality and common sense into the immigration consequences of criminal convictions.
 Notable decisions include Lopez-Valencia v.
 Lynch, 798 F.3d 863 (9th Cir.
 2015) (holding Cal.
 Pen.
 Code § 484(a) overbroad and indivisible) (Kelly Schwartz ’15 and Jeremy Sanders ’15) and Vera-Valdevinos v.
 Lynch, No. 14-73861, (9th Cir.
 2016) (holding that Ariz.
 Rev. Stat.
 13-3408 is overbroad and indivisible as an aggravated felony and deportability ground) (Jovalin Dedaj ’16 and Cristina Manzano ‘16).